ryanjhope/ryanjhope.github.io/README.md

             // Toggle accordion function that closes previously opened accordion function toggleAccordion(itemElement) {
+                // Find the parent grid container
+                const parentGrid = itemElement.closest('.menu-grid');

                 // If this item is already expanded, just close it if (itemElement === currentlyExpandedItem) {
                     itemElement.classList.remove('expanded');
                     currentlyExpandedItem = null;
+                    // Remove the class that fades other items parentGrid.classList.remove('has-expanded-item');
                     return;
                 }

                 // Close currently expanded item (if any) if (currentlyExpandedItem) {
                     currentlyExpandedItem.classList.remove('expanded');
+                    // If the currently expanded item is in a different grid, remove the fade class from that grid const oldParentGrid = currentlyExpandedItem.closest('.menu-grid');
+                    if (oldParentGrid !== parentGrid) {
+                        oldParentGrid.classList.remove('has-expanded-item');
                     }
+                }

                 // Expand the newly clicked item
                 itemElement.classList.add('expanded');
                 currentlyExpandedItem = itemElement;

+                // Add the class that fades other items parentGrid.classList.add('has-expanded-item');
             }

             // Size selection functionality